CCG-zgdv-city4climate/.github/profile/README.md

 Only the repositories, branches, and artefacts considered appropriate for this purpose are made available here.

-Find more information about the architecture and components here:
+Find more information about use cases, architecture and the deployment repositories in here:
 [Architecture Documentation](https://github.com/CCG-zgdv-city4climate/c4c-management/blob/main/README.md)

 ## Ownership and attribution